-Accordingly, this letter serves to notify you that although we have found no evidence that your information has been specifically accessed for misuse, it is possible that your full name, mailing address, and social security number could have been exposed to an unauthorized third-party.

-We maintained this contractor and vendor information on our system for standard billing, invoicing, and other contract administration purposes.
+Once our environment was secure, we immediately initiated a comprehensive investigation into the extent of the unauthorized activity.
+Although we have found no evidence that your information has been specifically accessed for misuse, it is possible that during the network compromise your full name, mailing address, birthdate, and social security number could have been exposed to an unauthorized party.
+We maintain this shareholder information on our system for standard distribution and organizational purposes.

-As of this writing, MCC has not received any reports of related identity theft since the date of the incident.
+As of this writing, Tyonek has not received any reports of related identity theft since the date of the incident.